The NIHR BioResource supports major, national, large-scale projects in common disease research, each led by national/international experts.

 IMIDs are a range of diseases that lack a defined cause, but share responses of inflammation.
 They cause a significant burden of disease in the UK population.

-The IMID BioResource recruitment will focuses on three common IMIDs: psoriasis, rheumatoid arthritis (RA), and systemic lupus erythematosus (SLE).
+IMID BioResource recruitment focuses on three common IMIDs: spondyloarthropathies (which include psoriasis), rheumatoid arthritis (RA), and systemic lupus erythematosus (SLE).

 We aim to help research into the causes of Immune-Mediated Inflammatory Diseases and understand the factors that determine severity of IMID and treatment response.

 IMIDs are the latest common diseases to form part of the NIHR BioResource, started in September 2020.
 The study is managed by three Biomedical Research Centres, in Manchester, Leeds and Newcastle.
 Recruitment is national, currently at 69 NHS sites.

 We started recruiting participants in October 2020.

 In the NIHR Mental Health BioResource, we focus specifically on understanding the biology of mental illness and improving treatments.
 Depression and anxiety have a significant impact on quality of life and can be chronic and disabling.

 The Genetic Links to Anxiety and Depression (GLAD) study is the largest ever study of anxiety and depression.